What are crop insurance subsidies?

 To get the guarantee, you have to multiply the average yield by the coverage level and by the Project Price.
 An indemnity will be given when the value of production is less than the yield protection plan.

-The revenue protection plan protects you against a loss of revenue brought by price increase or decrease, loss of production, or both.
+The revenue protection plan protects you against a loss of revenue brought by a price increase, decreased loss of production, or both.
 This is also available for the same crops where the yield protection plan is at hand.

 This protection plan uses the commodity exchange price provisions to form the pricing.
 However, this uses two different price discovery periods.
 This also uses the same formula as the yield protection plan to compute the premium replant and prevent planting payments.
 If harvest time is nearing, the harvest price is also released.
 The harvest price is used to compute a guarantee.